starikcetin/btes/frontend/src/docs/glossary/content.md

 A reward that’s paid for the completion of a given task.
 Tasks include identifying code vulnerabilities, creating content, design work, research, translations, social impact and more.

 # C
+## Chain linking
+Chain linking is the process of connecting two blockchains with each other, thus allowing transactions between the chains to take place.
+This will allow blockchains like Bitcoin to communicate with other sidechains, allowing the exchange of assets between them.

 ## Client
 Software that accesses a blockchain via a local computer and helps to process transactions.
 A client usually includes a cryptocurrency software wallet.